Denver Colorado

 This female apparition has been noticed and seen in the ballroom over the years.

-The staff member who gave us a tour told us of his experience, while taking down the chairs after a play performance.
+The staff member who gave us a tour told us of his experience, while taking down chairs after a play.
 He heard the sound of something moving in the back of the ballroom.
-Looking up, he saw a brief appearance of a woman in the back of the ballroom, walking through quickly.
+Looking up, he briefly saw a woman in the back of the ballroom, walking quickly.
 Thinking it was his wife, he went down to see why she was up in the ballroom.
 He found her down in the kitchen, and she hadn’t been in the upstairs area.
-They were the only two left in the mansion.
+They were the only two people in the mansion.

-She is dressed in a uniform or an earlier era, has been seen going about her chores.
+She is dressed in a uniform from an earlier era, and has been seen going about her chores.

 A male apparition

 Thought to be a family member of either the Mouat or Fowler Family, or a male servant of some standing.
-I think that it is most probably a teacher of the business school, still teaching.
+I think it is most probably a teacher from the business school, still teaching.

 This fellow has made himself visible, and has been heard talking in various rooms of the house.